Two visible wildfires burning near Pemberton, BC Wildfire Service says

 It says that blaze is "very visible" from Birkenhead Lake and the surrounding areas.

-The BC Wildfire Service is reporting more than 400 active blazes burning across the province, with 155 ranked as out of control.
+The BC Wildfire Service is reporting 400 active blazes burning across the province, with 153 ranked as out of control.

 This report by The Canadian Press was first published Sept.
 16, 2023.